datahub-project/datahub/docs/api/tutorials/adding-dataset-custom-properties.md

 There may be situations where it is more appropriate to replace existing custom properties on a dataset, rather than simply adding new ones.

+Adding and removing specific properties is supported through patch semantics while full replaces can be done using the standard upsert APIs.

 ### Goal Of This Guide
 This guide will show you how to add or replace custom properties on dataset `fct_users_deleted`.